 All-party Parliamentary Group for Young Carers and Young Adult Carers

-The All-Party Parliamentary Group (APPG) on Young Carers and Young Adult Carers brings together Parliamentarians from across the political spectrum who are committed to improving the lives of young carers and young adult carers.
-The group’s mission is to provide a forum for key issues affecting young carers and young adult carers which will be addressed collaboratively by Parliamentarians and other key stakeholder, including young carers and young adult carers.
-The APPG will hold regular meetings in Parliament with an ambitious agenda of work and will seek to make the very strongest collective case to Central Government as we seek to achieve the best support and services for young carers and young adult carers.
+The All-Party Parliamentary Group (APPG) for Young Carers and Young Adult Carers brings together Parliamentarians from across the political spectrum who are committed to improving the lives of young carers and young adult carers.
+The group’s mission is to provide a forum for key issues affecting young carers and young adult carers which will be addressed collaboratively by Parliamentarians and other key stakeholders, including young carers and young adult carers.

 The current officers of the APPG are: